Salem-1/Dockerized-django-nginx-and-postgresql-project-boilerplate/Readme.md

 Enjoy developing your awesome projects!

-**Disclaimer:** This boilerplate is provided as-is, and I am not responsible for any legal, ethical, or security-related issues that may arise from its use.
+**Disclaimer:** This boilerplate is provided as-is, I built it by following this article: https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/
+, and I am not responsible for any legal, ethical, or security-related issues that may arise from its use.
 Users are solely responsible for ensuring compliance with applicable laws, ethical standards, and security best practices in their use of this repository.

 _Note: This boilerplate is intended for legitimate and ethical use in software development projects._